-My current roles are Associate Professor at the UNSW Centre for Social Research in Health, and Associate Dean (Engagement and Impact) for UNSW Arts, Design and Architecture.
+I hold the concurrent positions of Associate Professor at the UNSW Centre for Social Research in Health and Associate Dean (Engagement and Impact) for UNSW Arts, Design and Architecture.

 - What we do well: stories of love, sex and relationships [Aboriginal young people's peer interviewing project]

 - Trust in digital health among communities affected by BBVs and STIs in Australia

 - Rapid qualitative assessments of COVID-19 health needs in three Aboriginal communities in NSW